Systematic Targeting Of MicroPlastics (STOMP)

 • Duration: Two 30-month phases.

-• Set-Aside: This is an open competition, eligible for universities, non-profit organizations, small businesses, and other than small businesses.
+• Eligibility: Open to universities, non-profit organizations, small businesses, and other than small businesses.
 Federally Funded Research and Development Centers (FFRDCs) and other Government Entities are prohibited from participating as prime or sub-performers.
 ARPA-H prioritizes awards to entities conducting work in the United States.

 • Submission Method: Via the ARPA-H Solution Submission Portal.

-Proposers must have an active registration in SAM.gov.
-Commercialization plans are required for TA1 and TA3 (when solicited) proposers.
+• Notes: Proposers must have an active SAM.gov registration.
+Commercialization plans are required for TA1 proposers.
 Data sharing among awardees is a requirement.
-Information regarding a Proposers’ Day is available under a separate Special Notice (ARPA-H-SN-26-150).

 People